Skip to Content

 You can leave the hair conditioner if you want a more organic liquid fabric softener.

-Omit the hair conditioner and go with 5-10 drops of your choice of essential oil instead.
+Omit the hair conditioner with 5-10 drops of essential oil instead.

 It works just as well.
 I prefer the version with hair conditioner.